mayerjRRR/CycleGAN-Tensorflow/README.md

 ## Results

-Example on the domains "Horse" and "Zebra" trained without (middle) and with temporal discriminator (right).
+Example on the domains "Horse" and "Zebra" trained without (middle) and with temporal discriminator (bottom).

 <p align = 'center'>
 <img src = 'results/horse.gif' width = '99%'>